Maelstrom8/Malignance/README.md

 ### Contact

 While my DMs are generally open, I'm **not**.
-Please do not DM me for support or anything that is not already covered in the FAQ or the changelog.
+Please do not DM me for support or anything that is not already covered in the [FAQ](https://github.com/Oghma-Infinium/Ascalon/blob/main/Documentation/FAQ.md) or the [Changelog](https://github.com/Oghma-Infinium/Ascalon/blob/main/CHANGELOG.md).
 Support for the list is done in the [Waking Dreams](https://discord.gg/WakingDreams) discord.

-### Thanks/Credits
+### Big Thanks

 - Everfall for influencing this list.
 - Both those currently in the Waking Dreams community and those that used to be.